XLabs/portal-bridge-ui/apps/docs/docs/tutorials/how-to-do-token-register.md

 ![](<../../static/img/Screen Shot 2022-05-19 at 5.20.59 pm.png>)

-🎉 You've sucessfully registered your token on the target chain now!&#x20;
+🎉 You've successfully registered your token on the target chain now!&#x20;